podium-lib/client/README.md

 ### change

-When there is a change in version number between the cached manifest hold by the client and the manifest on the remote source.
+When there is a change in version number between the cached manifest held by the client and the manifest on the remote source.

 The event will fire after the a new version of the manifest on the remote